 Dr. Torgerson will ask you questions and examine your eyes.
 Factors that he’ll consider include:

 - The fat volume of the upper lid

 - Your unique eye anatomy

 Some Asian blepharoplasty patients have asymmetrical eyes.
 Only one eye may have a crease in some cases.
 Double eyelid surgery can evenly match the eyes.

 If you want to permanently enhance your eyelids, this may be the right approach for you.
 The best way to learn what blepharoplasty can do for you is to schedule an in-person consultation.
-Dr. Torgerson sees people interested in cosmetic surgery to discuss their concerns free of charge.
-You’ll be able to gather personalized feedback and recommendations, then decide what’s right for you.
+Dr. Torgerson will discuss your concerns with you so that you can gather personalized feedback and recommendations, then decide what’s right for you.
 Dr. Torgerson can explain the methods used in detail and can help you envision what your outcome will be.